Tim-Pelykh/Tim-Pelykh/README.md

 - 👋 Hi, I’m @Tim-Pelykh
 - 👀 I’m interested in interesting startups, making money and changing the world
-- 🌱 I’m currently learning Java and Java Spring
+- 🌱 I’m currently Python and its frameworks (Django, Flask)
 - 💞️ I’m looking to collaborate on cool projects
 -  E-mail: timpelykh@gmail.com